* * * * *

 The first time someone told me that new trampoline places had opened up in Dubai, I really didn’t care much for the intel.
 I mean, a trampoline place?
 What’s so fun about a trampoline place?
 Trampolines never appealed to me.

-But Bounce (Al Quoz) and Jump Boxx (Mirdiff) are more like a Trampoline Park.
-Each have over 100+ interconnected trampolines and trampoline sports (like basketball, dodge ball) and trampoline activities (fitness workouts, ladies nights, disco nights toddler programs and much more).
+But Flip Out, (Al Quoz), Bounce (Al Quoz) and Jump Boxx (Mirdiff) are more like a Trampoline Park.
+Each have interconnected trampolines and trampoline sports (like basketball, dodge ball) and trampoline activities (archery tag, fitness workouts, ladies nights, disco nights toddler programs and much more).

 Here is a video of Scotch, Wee Scotch, and LiL Ginger on the trampoline:

-Included in the admission price (if booked online for Jump Boxx) are jumping socks that have a rubber grip at the bottom to help avoid slippage.
-Both trampoline parks have cafes for non-jumpers but the one at Bounce is upstairs with no elevators so beware if you have a baby stroller like we did.
+Non-slip socks are usually included in the price of admission price or available for a small fee.
+The trampoline parks also have cafes for non-jumpers but the one at Bounce (and maybe Flip Out too) is upstairs with no elevators so beware if you have a baby stroller like we did.

-Book your jumping sessions online to avoid being turned away onsite as both places are quite popular now.
+Book your jumping sessions online to avoid being turned away onsite as they can get busy during peak days and times.

 Jump Boxx is located in Uptown Mirdiff for ages Ages 3+.
 Click here for map and click here for current operating hours and prices; Telephone: +971 04 288 5744.
 Website | Facebook | Twitter | Instagram.

-Prices: 69 dhs/hour and 59 dhs each additional hour; 39 dhs for age 3-4; 19 dhs for non-jumper (value of which can be redeemed at the cafe); 11 dhs for mandatory rubber grip socks (free if booked online).
+Prices: 79 dhs/hour and 59 dhs each additional hour; 59 dhs for two hours for age under 5 years; 19 dhs for non-jumper (value of which can be redeemed at the cafe); 13 dhs for mandatory rubber grip socks (free if booked online).